jessepav/lacygoill-wiki-backup/fasd.md

 ##
 # Backends
-## How to punctually make fasd consider
+## How to occasionally make fasd consider
 ### an additional backend?

 Use the `-B` option: